cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

 .. container:: dothis

     **4.c** Alter the equivalence arrangement you created in step 4.c so that the neighbouring component rule is followed.
-    You will need to do this for the variables representing time :math:`t` and voltage :math:`V` between all components.
+    You will need to do this for the variables representing time :math:`t` and voltage :math:`V` between all components, and for the variable representing :math:`n` between the n-gate and parameters components.
     Validate your model again.
     You should now see validation messages only related to interfaces, as shown below.